 An electronic viewfinder also displays key camera settings.
 The advantage is that you don’t have to take your eye away from the camera to look at the LCD screen for settings and accurate framing.

-An electronic viewfinder does have disadvantages: it consumes battery power and it is usually not as bright and clear as an optical viewfinder.
+An electronic viewfinder does have a few disadvantages over an optical viewfinder: it consumes battery power and it is usually not as bright and clear as an optical viewfinder.
 In addition, the resolution of some EVFs may not be good enough to focus accurately when using manual mode.

 Are viewfinders useless?

-Some photographers think viewfinders on compact cameras are useless and, to some degree they have a point as the quality of LCD screens has improved.
-But others believe having a small viewfinder, even if it’s not so great, is important for times you really need it such as photographing in bright sun or steadying the camera when using a long zoom.
+Some photographers think viewfinders on compact cameras are useless and, to some degree they have a point as the quality of LCD screens has improved significantly through the years.
+But others believe having a small viewfinder, even if it’s not so great, is important for times you really need it such as photographing in bright sun or steadying the camera when zooming.

 For some high-end digital and mirrorless interchangeable lens cameras with LCDs only, you can purchase a viewfinder as an accessory that attaches externally to the camera.